Get Started with Salesforce Commerce Extensions

 - The extension provider can optionally invoke other commerce domain functionality, which can also be extended.

 The actual implementation details are left out of the snippets so that you can follow the structure of the extension class more easily.
 A working version of this extension class (along with other examples) is available on the Extension Provider Examples page.
-This example class is provided for illustration purposes only and is not designed to represent a realistic use case.
+This example class is provided for illustration purposes only and isn’t designed to represent a realistic use case.

 Start by extending the base class, which is